swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 Log of all the communication about the order can be seen in the right column.
 If there were any problems you will be able to see the error messages here.

+Limitation: If an order matched by a YellowCube enabled zone contains no single article effectively managed by YellowCube, the submission fails with error "*The content of element ‘ns1:OrderPositions’ is not complete.*"

+Thus if choose YellowCube with WooCommerce, it is highly recommended to register all products at YellowCube.

 ### Stock reservation on submission

 Any order submission will reserve its articles and deduct each articles stock counter immediately.